Links To Blue Aventurine Quartz Information Topics On This Page:

 Blue aventurine quartz is said to provide patience, eliminate stubbornness, control excitability, and to give a deeper understanding of the cause and effect in situations thus allowing one to more fully understand and to find the optimum solution.

-Blue aventurine quartz is also said to help release toxins from the body, and to provide strength to those suffering from wasting diseases.
+Blue aventurine quartz is also said to help release toxins from the body, to increase stamina, and to provide strength to those suffering from wasting diseases.

 For more in-depth metaphysical information, see our Metaphysical Books section.

-This is the end of our Blue Aventurine Quartz Factsheet and Information page.
+Return to the Index of Blue Aventurine Quartz Information Topics